 This has been a positive change initiated and welcomed by business leaders themselves.
 Far from being reluctant, the language of ESG has given them means by which they can describe how a business does better by having “bottom line” ambitions unrestricted by narrow definitions of shareholder value and reward.
-ESG has emerged as a model for successful business management; an approach that secures the public “licence to operate”, enables long term business success and growth, and rewards sustainable investment.
+ESG is emerging as a model for successful business management; an approach that secures the public “licence to operate”, enables long term business success and growth, and rewards sustainable investment.

-ESG-influenced business management, and related investment choices, are in close alignment with the rising sense of responsibility and accountability that underpins a drive to increase fair trade, hold company executives accountable for business practices across global supply chains, and otherwise raise standards of behaviour in the pursuit of commerce.
+ESG-influenced business management, and related investment choices, are in close alignment with the rising sense of responsibility and accountability that underpins a drive to increase fair trade, hold company executives and Boards accountable for business practices across global supply chains, and otherwise raise standards of behaviour in the pursuit of commerce.
 What was once a choice at the fringes of company leadership is quickly becoming mainstream, translating into an important differentiator, a means of enhancing brand value and a distinguishing characteristic in the assessment of investment alternatives and the deployment of capital.

 For all three arenas – environment, society, and corporate governance – it has become clear that legislation and regulation is not enough.
 The law can create a baseline, but a cultural change in business leadership and management is required to change the way business and its purpose is understood.
 Business needs owners and managers who believe it is right to secure environmental and social benefits from their operations and, moreover, see them as indivisible from financial profit and growth in value.

 It is fair to say that business leaders with that perception are in the ascendant, and equally fair to note that investors seeking to do well by doing good are equally on the rise.
-These evolutions in business and in capital markets require a proposition such as the one developed by ESG Assessment and Validation LLP.
+These evolutions in business and in capital markets require a proposition such as the one developed by ESG Validation LLP.